Capacity plan, prioritize, and monitor production orders

 With the rise of cloud-based technology, we are experiencing a surge of productivity applications that are built to be lightweight, configurable, and affordable.
 These include products like Airtable, Monday.com, QuickBase, as well as the ubiquitous Google suite of apps (Docs, Sheets, Drive).

 These commercial, off-the-shelf (COTS) software products are a boon for small to medium businesses that aren’t ready to invest in an ERP like Oracle or SAP, and want something to quickly set up and start managing their processes.
-However, for businesses that are subject to ITAR and EAR, these products pose a major risk for non-compliance.
+For businesses that are subject to U.S. Department of State regulations, however, these products pose a major risk for non-compliance.
 For these manufacturers, the only alternative is expensive on-prem software that is difficult to maintain.

 Cloud-based services are expected to account for nearly 50% of all organization-level software usage among manufacturers by 2023.
-Businesses dealing with ITAR should have an equal opportunity to leverage the cloud in improving their operations.
+Businesses dealing with Department of State regulations should have an equal opportunity to leverage the cloud in improving their operations.

 The risk in using COTS products like Google Suite or Airtable is that the provisions of these regulations extend not only beyond the business itself to the software vendor they use, but also to the infrastructure provider the software vendor uses.